TheblueMan003/NTT/README.md

 # How to use
 Put source file in `compiler/src/main/resources/demo` with extension .nlogo

-Run and enter file name without extension.
+In sbt do `project compiler` then `run` and enter file name without extension.
 Output is exported to `runner/src`

 Main function must be called `go`.
 Setup function must be called `setup`